 Stellato et al. (2021) surveyed 2,217 dog guardians from 38 countries (over half of them being from Canada, and a third from the USA) in order to assess risk-factors associated with fear and aggression in veterinary clinics.
 Among other things, they examined the way guardians managed unwanted behaviours in general everyday contexts as well as during veterinary visits.
 They found that the use of spray bottles, but notably not other positive punishment techniques like verbal corrections, smacking, or shock collars, was related to higher reported aggression scores at the vet.
-With regards to negative punishment, ignoring unwanted behaviours was associated with lower reported aggression scores increased if they ignored aggressive behaviours towards the staff during visits.
+With regards to negative punishment, ignoring unwanted behaviours was associated with lower reported aggression scores at the vet when guardians used it in general contexts, but the reported aggression scores increased if they ignored aggressive behaviours towards the staff during visits.